dhis2/training-docs/content/analytic_tools/lg_datavisualizer.md

 **Question** what about the filter?

 The indicator values will reflect all of Trainingland, unless we change the organisation unit selection.
-The filter determines where the data is being pulled from and filters by this selection on th chart directly.
+The filter determines where the data is being pulled from and filters by this selection on the chart directly.

 Update the chart.